Government Shutdown Resources

 All active-duty and Guard and Reservists on active-duty orders are excepted and therefore are required to work without pay.
 On-base non-acute health care will cease, although off-base care provided through Tricare will not be affected.
 On-base child care will be open on a case-by-case basis.
 Federal law enforcement will also be required to work without pay for the duration of a shutdown.

+October 15 paychecks for active duty military were covered by the Department of Defense by a temporary measure.
+The status of future paychecks for servicemembers during the shutdown is unclear.
 I’ve introduced the bipartisan Pay Our Military Act, which would provide appropriations for pay and support for all members of the Armed Forces, civilian personnel at the Department of Defense, members of the Coast Guard, necessary contractors, and reservists during a government shutdown, ensuring no servicemember would be forced to work without pay.
 This legislation is currently pending in the House of Representatives.

 Will military and federal retiree benefits be suspended?